- Travel home

 Slightly eccentric, Ōamaru, one of those not-as-it-first-seems places.

-Mate.
-Mayyyyyyyyyyyte!
-The drive there, to the slightly preposterous-sounding Raspberry Creek Car Park, is almost as energy-sapping as the walk...
+The drive the start of the Rob Roy Glacier Track, the slightly preposterous-sounding Raspberry Creek Car Park, is almost as...

 ‘The most accessible wildlife in the South Island’ is the catch-cry here.